2022 Gold Half Sovereign

 A wise choice for those seeking maximum divisibility in their gold portfolio.
 Their diminutive size means even a modest investor can own a number of coins, providing flexibility when the desire to liquidate part of the portfolio arises.

 The compromise comes with the higher relative premium of the coins when compared to their big brother, the Gold Sovereign coin.
 The general rule of thumb is the smaller the coin, the higher the premium, simply due to the cost of minting representing a higher percentage of the coin’s gold content.
 This doesn’t mean we suggest you simply buy the largest gold coins available just to reduce relative margin.
-When selling, the 2017 usually fetched a slightly higher price per gram than the larger Sovereign, reflecting the added divisibility it offers.

 In our opinion, the coin is a sound choice as the premium isn’t inflated by any historical value.
 It’s the cheapest way of owning a Half Sovereign without having to pay the increased premiums associated with George and Victorian Half Sovereigns.
 We’d recommend these coins form part of a larger portfolio, mixed with larger coins and semi-numismatic coins, to achieve a balance between buying price, flexibility and growth potential.